 It has an FM radio or relaxing sounds to wake up to.
 There aren’t many sounds, but the birds + music is our personal favourite of all five devices.

-The main issues to consider are the complicated buttons to program it and the larger size.
+The main issues to consider are the slightly complicated buttons to program it and the larger size.

 Lumie Bodyclock Shine 300

-Key features: 15-90 min sunrise, sunset, FM radio, alarm tones, daily alarms, reading light, night light, dimmable clock.
+Key features: Sunrise, sunset, FM radio, alarm tones, daily alarms, reading light, night light, dimmable clock.

 Price: $$$

-The Lumie is an excellent choice if you want the best fade from red to white in a sunrise alarm clock.
-The dimmest settings are gorgeous deep reds, which then slowly fade through orange and yellow to a bright white.
+The Lumie is an excellent choice if you want the most realistic fade from red to white in a sunrise alarm clock.
+The dimmest settings are gorgeous deep reds, which then slowly transition through orange and yellow to a bright white.

 The maximum setting is the brightest of all five wake-up lights, so it’s very effective in the morning.
 It also works well as a reading light or nightlight.